 Yes.
 Both people with active or tolerized inhibitors are able to attend.
 We believe that anyone with hemophilia A or B who has or had an inhibitor will benefit from attending one of the Inhibitor Summits.

 How much does it cost to attend?

-There is no cost to register for the Inhibitor Summit.
+There is no cost to apply or attend the Inhibitor Summit.
 Travel and hotel accommodations during the Inhibitor Summit are complimentary.
 Some meals and other incidental costs are eligible for reimbursement.
 Please note that a credit or debit card is required by the hotel at the time of check in for any incidental costs (hotel room rate will not be charged to your card).
 When a representative from NHF calls you, you will review the reimbursement guidelines in full.

 Why does NHF host an educational meeting just for those affected by hemophilia with an inhibitor?